Spatial join

 Binary geometric predicates

-Shapely supports more binary geometric predicates than geopandas implements for spatial joins.
+Shapely supports more binary geometric predicates than those geopandas implements for spatial joins.
 What are they?
 Can they be expressed by combining the implemented ones?

 In terms of the join-type, geopandas implements three different options: